 Then I had a nice bowl of grated suet.
 This was going to be my benchmark for the remaining ingredients.

 I beat the eggs slightly in the stand mixer, then added the brown sugar and spices, and beat it again.
 Then I added the breadcrumbs and some whiskey.
 I mixed it and realized I did not have enough breadcrumbs, so I processed some more bread in the food processor.
-I used about a loaf of stale bread.
+I used a loaf of stale bread.

 Then I knew I had to do the rest by hand.
 I added the suet, raisins, and candied fruit peel.
 You have to be strong to do this, it’s very heavy, but you would not want to use the stand mixer to mix it.
 Use a wooden spoon.

 To make this pudding pretty, you should use a nice metal pudding mold.
 They are available at Sur La Table for about twenty dollars.
 It’s well worth the money if you want a nice presentation.

 It’s important to grease the mold so the pudding does not stick.
 I used butter and spread it around nicely with my fingers.

 After I filled the pudding mold, I still had a lot of the mixture leftover.
 What to do?
 What to do!
 I got a medium-sized metal bowl, put the rest of the mixture in it, covered it with foil, then used butcher’s twine to secure it.
 It will make a nice pudding, but not as nice looking at the one in the mold.

 I have a small four-quart Nesco that I used to steam the pudding.
 It’s a lot easier to use the Nesco than having to monitor a pot of water on the stove.
 Not only that, the Nesco has a convenient rack.